A floral wonderland

 The Alnwick Garden is one of Britain's most exciting contemporary gardens.
 See how it has been transformed from a derelict site into a world-class attraction - through the Duchess of Northumberland's bold vision - on this great-value break, which also includes visits to historic Durham and the fabled island of Lindisfarne.

-Leaving the local area in the early morning, we head to the ancient city of Durham.
+Leaving your coach pick-up point in the early morning, we head to the ancient city of Durham.
 Visit the iconic cathedral and castle to marvel at one of the greatest surviving examples of Normanesque architecture, or browse the stylish boutiques and quirky craft shops, before we continue to our hotel for dinner.

 Today we visit the delightful tidal island of Lindisfarne, also known as 'Holy Island' due to its ancient religious heritage.
-Explore this designated Area of Outstanding Natural Beauty, visit the ancient Priory ruin and find out about island life at the Lindisfarne Centre (all entry fees payable locally).
+Explore this designated Area of Outstanding Natural Beauty, visit the ancient Priory ruin, the tiny but delightful Gertrude Jekyll garden and the picturesque 16th-century castle, and find out about island life at the Lindisfarne Centre (all entry fees payable locally).